dustinhayes/javascript-module-flavors/README.md

 While there are many module formats a javascript developer can choose from, I'm going to cover the three most popular today.
 Each format is distinct in usage, benefits, and flaws.

 ### Revealing module pattern
 Of the modules formats covered here, the revealing module pattern is the most basic.
-Originally design to handle global pollution, this pattern also provides light organization in small projects.
+Originally designed to handle global pollution, this pattern also provides light organization in small projects.
 To fully appreciate this pattern you should educate yourself on why global pollution is bad. (looking at you third-party ads)

 ##### example 1.1
 ```javascript